uliska/scheme-book/scheme/data-types/lists-and-pairs/creating-lists.md

 * numbers
 * special characters

-all of which are perfectly acceptable in Scheme syntax.
+which are perfectly acceptable in Scheme syntax but have a different meaning for the LilyPond parser.

 Enter the following in a LilyPond file and study the resulting (somewhat re-formatted) error messages on the console output: